zephyrproject-rtos/zephyr/tests/bluetooth/audio_shell/README.bass.rst

 Using the BASS client
 =====================

-When the btaudio stack has been initialized (:code:`btaudio init`), and a device has been connected, the BASS client can discover BASS on the connected device calling :code:`btaudio bass_client discover`, which will start a discovery for the BASS UUIDs and store the handles, and optionally subscribe to all notifications (default is to subscribe to all).
+When the Bluetooth stack has been initialized (:code:`bt init`), and a device has been connected, the BASS client can discover BASS on the connected device calling :code:`bass_client discover`, which will start a discovery for the BASS UUIDs and store the handles, and optionally subscribe to all notifications (default is to subscribe to all).